 Last updated on May 18, 2021

 On March 11 2020, the Coronavirus disease (COVID-19) has been declared a global pandemic by the World Health Organization (WHO), forcing countries to close their borders, close schools and governments to issue safety measures.
 As a result, the travel industry (including the cruise sector) is being heavily impacted globally.
 Shortly after, the Centers for Disease Control and Prevention (CDC) have issued a U.S. no-sail order to suspend cruise operations.
-In October 2020, the CDC then announced a Framework for Conditional Sailing Order for Cruise Ships.
+In October 2020, the CDC then announced a Framework for Conditional Sailing Order (CSO) for Cruise Ships.
+In May 2021, the next two phases of the CSO were released.
+Following the technical instructions, ship operators are now in a position to conduct simulated voyages before resuming restricted passenger voyages.

-This article will help cruisers understand the global impact of the Coronavirus pandemic, check the current status of Coronavirus affected cruise ships, have a clear view of how to cancel a planned cruise and reflect on the future of the cruise industry.
+This article will help cruisers understand the global impact of the Coronavirus pandemic, check the current status of cruise ships, have a clear view of how to cancel a planned cruise and reflect on the future of the cruise industry.